MaginnGroup/mosdef_cassandra/docs/source/guides/unyts.rst

 associated with them must be specified as a ``unyt_quantity``.
 This approach yields several benefits.
-Users can specify quantities in any (dimensionally valid) units they desire, and thus do not need to dig through the reference the manual to determine the correct units for each quantity.
+Users can specify quantities in any (dimensionally valid) units they desire, and thus do not need to dig through the reference manual to determine the correct units for each quantity.
 Possible errors in unit conversions are mitigated, and we remove any possible ambiguity with regards to the